855-632-4477 M-F 9AM-5PM

 Is there a fee?

 BHIPP is free to all Maryland pediatric primary care clinicians.
-This program is funded by the Maryland Department of Health and Mental Hygiene (DHMH).
+This program is funded by the Maryland Department of Health, Behavioral Health Administration.
 Consultation may be sought for all children and youth regardless of insurance coverage.

 What types of questions may I ask?